 This warranty shall apply only when the water heater is installed in accordance with local plumbing and building codes, ordinances and regulations, the printed instructions provided with it and good industry practices.
-In addition, a temperature and pressure relief valve, certified by AGA/CGA and approved by the American Society of Mechanical Engineers, must have been installed.
+In addition, a temperature and pressure relief valve, certified by A.G.A. and approved by the American Society of Mechanical Engineers, must have been installed.

-a.
-This warranty shall apply only when the heater is used:

-- (1) used at temperatures not exceeding the maximum setting of its thermostat; - (2) used at water pressure not exceeding the working pressure shown on the heater; - (3) when operated free of the damaging effects of uncontrolled water hammer; - (4) filled with potable water, free to circulate at all times and with the tank free of damaging water sediment or scale deposits; - (5) used in a non-corrosive and non-contaminated atmosphere; - (6) used with factory approved anode(s) installed; - (7) in its original installation location; - (8) in the United States, its territories or possessions, and Canada; - (9) sized in accordance with proper sizing techniques for commercial and/or residential water heaters; - (10) bearing a rating plate which has not been altered, defaced or removed, except as required by the warrantor; - (11) operated with properly installed dirt leg; - (12) fired with the fuel for which it was factory built; - (13) fired at the factory rated input; - (14) operated with the inner and outer combustion chamber doors in place. - b.
-Any accident to the water heater, any misuse, abuse (including freezing) or alteration of it, any operation of it in a modified form, or any attempt to repair tank leaks will void this warranty. - c.
+- a.
+This warranty shall apply only when the heater is used: - (1) at temperatures not exceeding the maximum setting of its thermostat; - (2) at water pressure not exceeding the working pressure shown on the heater; - (3) when operated free of the damaging effects of uncontrolled water hammer; - (4) when filled with potable water, free to circulate at all times; - (5) in a non-corrosive and non-contaminated atmosphere; - (6) with factory approved anode(s) installed; - (7) in the United States, its territories or possessions, and Canada; - b.
+Any accident to the boiler, any misuse, abuse (including freezing) or alteration of it, any operation of it in a modified form, or any attempt to repair tank leaks will void this warranty. - c.
 This warranty is void if a device acting as a backflow prevention device (check valves etc.) is installed in the cold water supply the heater is connected to, unless an effective method of controlling thermal expansion is also installed at the heater(s) and operational at all times.
-The relief valve installed on the heater is not an acceptable method.
+The relieve valve installed on the heater is not an acceptable method.